zoosky/gatling-load-tests/README.md

 ```sh
 Dashboard running at http://192.168.59.103:49154
 ```
-In the gatling.conf add the above docker IP address and uncomment relevant key values.
+In the gatling.conf add the above docker IP address and uncomment relevant values.

 ```config
 graphite {